Ungoogle/research/README.md

+# research/Hacking-Vaccination
-# research
+# Hacking-Vaccination

-This repository is various indicator lists and/or free research tools provided by Bambenek Labs.
-Any questions please contact support@bambenekconsulting.com
+This repository includes;but not limited to various indicator lists and/or free research tools provided by Bambenek Labs originally.
+Any questions about those contributions, please contact them here: support@bambenekconsulting.com .

+Otherwise contact Ungoogle on Github @ https://github.com/Ungoogle.